 How to Make Chicken Flautas

-Working with 4 tortillas at a time, spread a heaping spoonful of chicken mixture along the middle of each tortilla.
+• Spread a heaping spoonful of chicken mixture along the middle of each of the 12 tortillas.
 Roll the tortillas tightly around the filling and secure each one with a toothpick.

 SERVE.
 Transfer Mexican flautas to a foil-lined baking sheet and keep warm in the oven while assembling and cooking the remaining tortillas.
 Serve warm with toppings.